freeCodeCamp/guide/src/pages/c/index.md

 }
 ```

-Let's break down the program step by step:
+Let's break down the program step by step.

 First we have:
 ```C